angsylvest/my_website/content/home/posts.md

 ### Project 2: Incorporating Bayesian Intuition and Bio-inspired Game Theoretic Perspective in Multi-robot Coordination in Search Environmnents

-### Project 3: Addressing Social Restraint and Awareness for Sequential Social Dilemmas in Multi-Agent Reinforcement Learning
+### Project 3 (side): Addressing Social Restraint and Awareness for Sequential Social Dilemmas in Multi-Agent Reinforcement Learning

 <!-- Add more projects as needed -->